The 2026 Golden Globe Race

 That same year, Robin was asked: ‘What would you say to sailors thinking of circumnavigating?’
 His response: ‘My advice to them would be quite simply this.
 If you’ve got the idea, and you want to do it, then do it.
 Don’t let ANYTHING get in the way.
 Far too many people sit in yacht clubs talking about it but then never do it.
 DO IT!
 You’ll never regret it.’
 He’s right of course.

 Over the years I have personally supported many young solo sailors, men and women, to achieve their dreams.
 I hope this event will let many more – and maybe you! – achieve theirs!

-The 2018 GGR was incredibly exciting and the 2022 GGR edition ones again will venture into the unknown – watch this space!
+The 2018 and 2022 races were incredibly exciting and the 2026 GGR edition once again will venture into the unknown – watch this space!

 Aims & Objectives